bitlabstudio/bitmazk-contact-form/README.rst

 bitmazk-contact-form
 ====================

 A reusable contact form app for Django.
-Can be used via CAPTCHA and/or via modern user-friendly spam protection.
+Can be used with a modern user-friendly spam protection.
 Ready for multilingual sites.

 At the moment this contact form does not redirect to a success page.
 Instead it adds a variable ``success`` to the template context.
 The developer can then